AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical-v21/modules/module5/ex4.md

 ![ETL](./images/target3.png)

 In the left menu, go to **Target**.
-In the Connection-dropdown, select `Experience Platform International (Adobe Experience Platform)`.
+In the Connection dropdown, select the Adobe Experience Platform connector you created previously.

 ![ETL](./images/target4.png)